iarai/science4cast/README.md

 7. [Questions, Suggestions, Issues](#questions)

 ## Update (29.10.2021)
-We extend the deadline by one week - you submit solutions until **10.November 2021**.
+We extend the deadline by one week - you can submit solutions until **10.November 2021**.
 Furthermore, we will **invite all participants to contribute to the dataset paper** (which will be written shortly after the competition ends, more details later.).

 ## 1. <a name="intro">Introduction</a>